mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 the speakers and the room are set up in a way which works around and minimizes the effect of these flaws, the speakers "disappear" and we hear the recorded venue, not the speakers and the room.
-Thus, I realized, if I take my initial intention to the limit and strive to model this ideal speaker setup in headphones, then I just need to work towards reproducing on headphones the recorded venue itself, since an ideal speakers-room setup is "transparent" and only serves as a medium for the reproduction.
+Thus, I realized, if I take my initial intention to the limit and strive to model this ideal speaker setup on headphones, then I just need to work towards reproducing on headphones the recorded venue itself, since an ideal speakers-room setup is "transparent" and only serves as a medium for the reproduction.